The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsection{The radio SN/SNR dichotomy}

-The evolution the radio emission arising after supernova explosions is often split in a radio SN-stage, where the blast wave is thought to interact primarily with the CSM, and a SNR-stage, where the blast wave interacts with the surrounding ISM.
+The evolution of the radio emission arising after supernova explosions is often split in a radio SN-stage, where the blast wave is thought to interact primarily with the CSM, and a SNR-stage, where the blast wave interacts with the surrounding ISM.
 The passage of SN to SNR phase occurs when the supernova blast wave reaches the radius where the pressure of the ISM is approximately equal to the ram pressure of the wind.
 This is expected to happen earlier for SNe exploding in the high-pressure environments of starbursts than in normal galaxies.

-We note that although this dichotomy is useful in many cases, it is an oversimplification of a broad range of possible evolutionary paths, depending on e.g. the progenitor mass loss history (i.e. CSM structure), the explosion geometry, the progenitor nature (single/binary), the structure and density of the surrounding ISM, and the magnetic fields in the CSM and ISM (see e.g. \citealt{weiler2002,vink2012,dubner2015} and references therein).
+We note that although this dichotomy is useful in many cases, it is an oversimplification of a broad range of possible evolutionary paths, depending on for example the progenitor mass loss history (that is CSM structure), the explosion geometry, the progenitor nature (single/binary), the structure and density of the surrounding ISM, and the magnetic fields in the CSM and ISM (see for example \citealt{weiler2002,vink2012,dubner2015} and references therein).
 However, as a detailed discussion of the nature of individual objects is planned for a later paper, for the purpose of this discussion we adopt these simple labels of SNe for objects interacting primarily with their CSM, and SNRs for objects interacting primarily with the surrounding ISM.